What’s happening?

 Keeping skills relevant for career growth

-Malcolm has run his small heavy engineering firm in Hamilton for 20 years, training apprentices and this contributes to longevity in their role with Malcolm.
-When necessary, he supports them travelling to Auckland for training.
-Though he prefers to train them himself in the workplace, Malcolm acknowledges that his staff might need more up-to-date skills that he does not have the ability to train in, relevant to future roles at other businesses.Mixed-delivery training between business and education providers can better align skills growth with industry needs, making Malcolm more likely to offer his employees qualifications that will add value to his business, while also setting up his employees for a more prosperous future.
+Malcolm has run his small heavy engineering firm in Hamilton for 20 years, training apprentices who stay with him for years.
+When necessary, he sends them to Auckland for training.
+Though he prefers to train them himself on the job, Malcolm acknowledges that his staff might need more up-to-date skills for future roles at other businesses.
+Co-produced courses between business and education providers can better align taught skills with industry needs, making Malcolm more likely to offer his employees qualifications that will benefit his business (and make it easier to sell when he retires), while also setting up his employees for a more prosperous future.

 Lisa runs a small manufacturing business.
-Tough economic conditions and stagnant salaries have led some staff in her Christchurch office to resign.Competing larger firms quickly adapt to tech advancements, resulting in efficiencies that improve their bottom line and an ability to attract staff from smaller companies.
-Lisa knows she needs these advancements to stay competitive but struggles to find skilled workers in Christchurch, because the industry qualifications are not aligned with her current business needs.
-Larger Auckland firms can afford to train staff in-house, but she relies on finding ready-to-work talent.Standardised qualifications would help Lisa find skilled employees, allowing her to compete more effectively with larger firms, often owned by overseas companies.
+Tough economic conditions and falling salaries have led some staff in her Christchurch office to resign.
+Larger firms quickly adapt to tech advancements, using them to improve their bottom line and attract staff from smaller companies.
+Lisa knows she needs these advancements to stay competitive but struggles to find skilled workers in Christchurch, because the qualifications for the industry are not aligned with what her business needs.
+Larger Auckland firms can afford to train staff in-house, but she relies on finding ready-to-work talent.
+Standardised qualifications would help Lisa find skilled employees, allowing her to compete more effectively with larger firms, often owned by overseas companies.

 Standardised qualifications would help Lisa find skilled employees, allowing her to compete more effectively with larger firms, often owned by overseas companies.